BOTHWELL TIMELINE

 1831

-Captain D’Arcy Wentworth wrote to the Colonial Secretary stating the new church will be completed and ready to be opened on Sunday the 6th March.
-The Reverend Robert Drought was directed to perform the Devine service that morning.
+Captain D’Arcy Wentworth wrote to the Colonial Secretary confirming that the new church would be completed and ready to open on Sunday, March 6th.
+Reverend Robert Drought was appointed to conduct the divine service on that day.

 1833

-The Lieutenant Governor appointed Major Charles Schaw, Esquire, as the Assistant Police District of Bothwell, replacing Captain D’Arcy Wentworth.
+The Lieutenant Governor appointed Major Charles Schaw, Esquire, as Assistant Police District Officer of Bothwell, succeeding Captain D’Arcy Wentworth.

 1834

-The Reverend James Garrett instigated the forming of the Bothwell Literary Society being the first country library in Tasmania.
-Foundation members included Alexander Reid, Archibald McDowall, Dr Sharland, Captain Patrick Wood, Reverend James Garrett, Robert Barr, Thomas Axford, George Nicholas and John Tod.
-In late August, allotments consisting of approximately three roods were to be released for sale forming Sections K, L, M, O, P and Q.
+Reverend James Garrett founded the Bothwell Literary Society, establishing Tasmania’s first country library.
+Foundation members included Alexander Reid, Archibald McDowall, Dr. Sharland, Captain Patrick Wood, Robert Barr, Thomas Axford, George Nicholas, and John Tod.
+In late August, allotments of approximately three roods each were released for sale, forming Sections K, L, M, O, P, and Q.

 1836